 DAY 1: London, Bruges and Amsterdam

-Welcome to your 26 day tour of Europe – we call it the Ultimate Europe tour as over the next 26 days you are going to see Europe’s most popular cities, landmarks and destinations!
-Waving goodbye to London, we cross the English Channel and drive through France, then stop off in the ‘Venice of the North’ – Bruges.
-The Belgian city is a small but picturesque city, with breathtaking medieval architecture.
-Onwards to the Netherlands, you will notice the landscape change to windmills and waterways, as you approach the city of Amsterdam.
-Once everyone is checked into the hotel, we'll hop back on the coach and head into the city centre.
-Yourtour leader will take you on an orientation tour of the city centre, followed by an optional walking tour of the Red Light District.
-Afterwards, you are free to hit the cafes, bars and coffee shops!
-D
+Welcome to your tour of Europe.
+From London we cross the English Channel and drive through France, then stop off in Bruge - the ‘Venice of the North’.
+The Belgian city is a small but picturesque city, with breath-taking medieval architecture.
+Onwards to the Netherlands, you will notice the landscape change to windmills and waterways.
+Once everyone is checked into the hotel, we'll hop back on the coach and head into Amsterdam city.
+Your tour leader will take you on an orientation tour of the centre, followed by an optional walking tour of the Red Light District.
+Afterwards, you’re free to hit the cafes, bars and coffee shops.

 DAY 2: Dutch Countryside Tour